ABOUT THE ARTIST

-Steven A. Weaver has been carving for over thirty-five years.
+Steven A. Weaver has been carving for over forty years.
 During this time, his creations have consistently won top awards bringing him national recognition.
 He opened Wakeby Wildlife Studio in Sandwich to enable him to pursue his art full time.

 The Governor of Massachusetts selected Mr. Weaver to portray the State Bird - the Black-capped Chickadee.
 His carving was displayed in a 50 state exhibition at the Ward Foundation Museum for an entire summer.
 Steve was chosen to exhibit his carvings in “Floating Sculpture; Traditional and Contemporary New England Decoys”.
 This was held at The Duxbury Art Complex Museum in Duxbury, MA.
 The Cahoon Museum of American Art in Cotuit, MA included his work in their exhibit, “In Fine Feather: Excellence in Contemporary Bird Carving and Avian Art.
 Most recently, The Thornton Burgess Society held a one person show highlighting his carvings and paintings for three months at the Greenbriar Nature Center in Sandwich, MA.
 His belief in the Thornton Burgess Society’s Mission Statement, “To inspire reverence for wildlife and concern for the natural environment” has resulted in a commitment to help advance those goals.